-Bloxeed (ブロクシード) is a 1989 arcade puzzle game by Elorg and Sega based on Tetris.
-It was first released exclusively in Japan on System 18 hardware before Sega ported it to their System C hardware for international release; it was the first System C game to be released).
+Bloxeed (ブロクシード) is a 1989 arcade puzzle game by Sega based on the gameplay seen in Tetris.
+It was first released exclusively in Japan on System 18 hardware before Sega ported it to their System C hardware for international release (and was the first System C game to be released).

-- 4: "4 Lines" — clear four randomly-selected rows regardless of how complete they are.|
+|Clear four randomly-selected rows, regardless of how complete they are.|

 - Main article: Bloxeed/Magazine articles.